 Sustainability certifications add measurable costs to tuna products while delivering important environmental and social benefits:

-- Marine Stewardship Council (MSC) certification – Requires extensive documentation, third-party audits, and ongoing monitoring throughout the supply chain to ensure well-managed fisheries
+- Marine Stewardship Council (MSC) certification – Requires extensive documentation, third-party audits, and ongoing monitoring throughout the supply chain

 - Fair labor compliance – Ensures proper crew wages, safe working conditions, and labor standards through monitoring systems that increase operational costs